calscoo/portfolio/hugo/content/about.md

 ## Skills

-  * ### Amazon Web Services (AWS)
+  * ### Cloud Technologies

-    * Proficient with Amazon Linux, EC2, S3, SecretsManager, Route53, and others.
+    * Expertise in Amazon Web Services (AWS) including services like EC2, S3, AWS SecretsManager, Route53, IAM, RDS, and Lambda.

   * ### Infrastructure as Code

-    * Proficient with Terraform and Ansible.
-Comfortable with AWS CloudFormation.
+    * Proficient in using Terraform and Ansible for infrastructure automation.
+    * Experience with AWS CloudFormation.
+    * Familiarity with Kubernetes for container orchestration.

   * ### Continuous Integration/Delivery

-    * Builds automated testing pipelines, build pipelines, and branch/tag jobs in Jenkins.
+    * Solid experience in Jenkins for automating deployments and building testing pipelines.

   * ### Containerization

-    * Comfortable with Docker, Docker Compose, and Portainer.
+    * Skilled in Docker, Docker Compose, and Portainer for creating and managing containers.
+    * Experience in Kubernetes ServiceAccount authentication for microservices.

-  * ### Scripting
+  * ### Programming and Scripting

+    * Proficient in Java for backend development and Bash for scripting.
-    * Proficient with Bash.
-Comfortable with Python and others.
+    * Comfortable with Python and other scripting languages.
+    * Experienced in Object-Oriented Programming (OOP).

-  * ### Monitoring
+  * ### Monitoring and Security

-    * Comfortable with CloudWatch, Kibana, Datadog, Loggly, PagerDuty and others.
+    * Experience with CloudWatch, Kibana, Datadog, Loggly, PagerDuty for system monitoring.
+    * Expertise in security best practices including IAM policies, user management, and VPCs.
+    * Proficient in managing secrets using AWS Secrets Manager and Kubernetes.

+  * ### Database Management

+    * Familiarity with RDS snapshot management and MySQL for data management.

+  * ### Communication and Collaboration

+    * Excellent communication skills with a proven track record of collaborating with cross-functional teams.
+    * Experience in developing custom integrations for Microsoft Teams and Slack.

+  * ### Other

+    * Knowledge of advanced computer repair related to hardware and software.
+    * Proficient in using Angular and Nginx for web development.
+    * Experience in OpenStack for managing cloud computing platforms.

 ## Projects